ececilla/WorizonJsonRpc/README.md

 >*{...,method:"substract", params:{x:4,y:5}, id:62365}*.

-You can have a different remote procedure name than local one, for this purpose you should use the *@RemoteProcName* annotation as in the example below:
+You can invoke a different remote procedure name than local one, for this purpose you should use the *@RemoteProcName* annotation as in the example below:

 ```java
 @Remote